hashicorp/nomad/website/source/docs/jobops/updating.html.md

 ```

 Here we can see the live group is "api-green" since it has a non-zero count.
 To
-transistion to v2, we up the count of "api-blue" and down the count of
+transition to v2, we up the count of "api-blue" and down the count of
 "api-green".
 We can now see how the canary process is a special case of
 blue-green.
 If we set "api-blue" to `count = 1` and "api-green" to `count = 9`,
 there will still be the original 10 instances but we will be testing only one